divyam1233/Induction-Programme-/README.md

 * Er.
 Rakesh Kumar — GNDEC Alumnus (Batch 1991), ADC Ludhiana

 The event concluded with a Vote of Thanks by Dr. K.S.Mann, HOD IT.

+# Day 2
+The induction program continued with more engaging activities.
+From exploring values to assessing skills, the day was packed with a purpose!